An honest accounting

 |---|---|---|

-| Inventory management apps | Stocky, Sortly, Inflow Inventory, Cin7 Core, Fishbowl, Boxstorm | LineNow has the inventory layer (PAR, decay, days-of-stock, alerts) and the procurement layer that acts on it.
-These tools are databases without action. |
+| Inventory management apps | Stocky, Sortly, Inflow Inventory, Cin7 Core, Fishbowl, Boxstorm | LineNow has the inventory layer (PAR, decay, days-of-stock, alerts) plus the closed-loop procurement layer that acts on it — the next recommendation flows from real consumption, not heuristics. |

-| Procurement / PO software | Procurify, Tradogram, Precoro, Coupa SMB, Spendwise | LineNow generates POs and has the consumption signal to know what to put in them.
-PO-only tools optimize the easy step. |
+| Procurement / PO software | Procurify, Tradogram, Precoro, Coupa SMB, Spendwise | LineNow generates POs plus owns the consumption signal that decides what to put in them and the AI that closes the loop after the PO leaves.
+The full control system, not just the request layer. |

-| Restaurant inventory + costing | MarketMan, MarginEdge, xtraCHEF (Toast), CrunchTime, Restaurant365 add-ons | LineNow has recipe builder, ingredient costing, margin tracking, and substitution — integrated with ordering, not just reporting on it. |
+| Restaurant inventory + costing | MarketMan, MarginEdge, xtraCHEF (Toast), CrunchTime, Restaurant365 add-ons | LineNow has recipe builder, ingredient costing with substitution, and dynamic margin recomputation wired to the procurement loop — so a supplier price change can flow into the recipe-margin view from the same connected order record. |

-| Dropship order routing | Order Desk, Spark Shipping, AfterShip Order Routing, Shopify Flow with Zapier | LineNow auto-creates POs from sales orders, routes to the right supplier by location, and watches confirmations.
-End-to-end in one tool. |
+| Dropship order routing | Order Desk, Spark Shipping, AfterShip Order Routing, Shopify Flow with Zapier | LineNow can create POs from sales orders, route them to the right supplier by location, and track confirmations inside one order record. |

 | Email parsing / Zapier glue | Mailparser, Parseur, Zapier "parse email" flows, Make scenarios for procurement | Reading supplier replies and updating orders is a core LineNow capability, not a workflow you have to assemble. |

-| Buyer-side EDI brokers | SPS Commerce, TrueCommerce, B2BGateway (for the buyer use case) | LineNow speaks X12 4010/5010 and EDIFACT D24A natively.
-Your suppliers do not need to be on the platform. |
+| Buyer-side EDI brokers | SPS Commerce, TrueCommerce, B2BGateway (for the buyer use case) | LineNow supports X12 4010/5010 and EDIFACT D24A buyer-side workflows where EDI is configured.
+Your suppliers do not need to be on the LineNow platform. |

 | Spreadsheet-based PAR / par calculators | Custom Excel models, Google Sheets PAR templates | Statistical PAR with demand-pattern detection (smooth/intermittent/erratic/lumpy) and SBA forecasting, computed daily, per item, with no setup. |